handama/Phobos/docs/AI-Scripting-and-Mapping.md

 ### `135` Unload from Transports

 - A new unload action similar to x=8,n, but can avoid treating `VehicleTypes` with `OpenTopped=yes` and `Gunner=yes` as transports.
+  - All `InitialPayload` will be regarded as passengers and added to team.
-If `TransportsReturnOnUnload` is set to `yes` in this TeamType, and transports are lost, they will return after unloading.
+  - If `TransportsReturnOnUnload` is set to `yes` in this TeamType, and transports are lost, they will return after unloading.

 In `aimd.ini`:
 ```ini